Our content may include links to products from our partners

 How doing it?

 Typically, there are no application fees for consolidating private loans.
 You will have to qualify for the loan with a credit evaluation.
 This will, however, depend on your credit.
-You could be eligible for a better rate than the one you had for the loans you are consolidating (See how to get your credit score for free).
+You could be eligible for a better rate than the one you had for the loans you are consolidating.

 This is much similar to the student’s private loans.
 This is where you apply for a new loan in order to pay off the other loans.

-For a success in student loan refinancing, you will have to work with a with a lender that can refinance private and non-private loans.
+For success in student loan refinancing, you will have to work with a lender that can refinance private and non-private loans.
 For most of the refinancing companies out there, they can consolidate both the federal and the private loans.

 Why Should You Consider Loan Consolidation